BrainyBeeBrainyBee

 RepresentsNet area under a curveAntiderivatives

-Limits of IntegrationRequired (aa and bb)None
+Limits of IntegrationRequired (aaa and bbb)None

 Checkpoint Questions